A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Introduction

-where $\kappa(\matA) = \lambda_1(\matA) / \lambda_n(\matA)$ is the condition number of $\matA$.
-The error of our algorithm also scales with $\Gamma$, which cannot be immediately compared to $\logdet{\matA}$, namely the quantity that we seek to approximate.
-It is worth noting that the $\Gamma$ term increases \textit{logarithmically} with respect to the ratios $\lambda_1(\matA)/\lambda_i(\matA) \ge 1$; how large these ratios are depends also on the condition number of $\matA$~(those ratios are ``small'' when the condition number is ``small'').
-For example, using majorization, one upper bound for this term is
+We now take a careful look at the above approximation bound.
+First, given our choice of $m$ in eqn.~(\ref{eqn:boundm}), the running time of the algorithm becomes

-Note that the above upper bound is, in general, an overestimate of the error of our algorithm.
-We now state our main theorem. \begin{theorem} Fix some accuracy parameter $\tilde\varepsilon$ with $0 < \tilde\varepsilon < 1$.
-Run Algorithm~\ref{alg1} on inputs $\matA,$ and
+Thus, the running time of our algorithm increases linearly with the condition number of $\matA$.
+The error of our algorithm scales with $\Gamma$, a quantity that is not immediately comparable to $\logdet{\matA}$.
+It is worth noting that the $\Gamma$ term increases \textit{logarithmically} with respect to the ratios $\lambda_1(\matA)/\lambda_i(\matA) \ge 1$.
+An obvious, but potentially loose upper bound for the sum of those ratios, is